steinwurf/bunny-bone/README.rst

 The readings stored as a comma separated file (csv).
 Such files are supported by many spreadsheet applications such as Microsoft Excel or Google Sheets.

-The Simblees notion of time is based of when it was powered on.
+The Simblee's notion of time is based of when it was powered on.
 This means that it's not possible for the Simblee to know the absolute time of a reading.
-Instead it transmit the time it took the reading and the time it send it to the python script.
-Using this information and the computer's clock it's possible to convert the Simblee's timestamp to an absolute time.
+Instead it transmits both the time of the reading and the time it sent the reading to the python application.
+Using this information, and the computer's clock, it's possible to convert the Simblee's relative timestamp to an absolute one.

 The following information is stored for each reading: